 - Click the + sign in the app.

 - Select either STORY or REEL from the sliding menu at the bottom of the screen.

 - Choose the video from the appropriate folder on your device.

-Lastly, you’ll be able to add a caption, tag people, and add a location before you post.
+Lastly, you’ll be able to add a caption and do location tagging before you post.
 At this final step, you’re also able to share the video to your other linked social channels.
 If you’ve ever posted a photo to your Instagram feed, this final stage is the same as it is for photos.